TassianaMilka/TassianaMilka/README.md

 <p>Sou grata todos os dias pelo que faço e aonde quero chegar.</p>

 # English
-<p>In my childhood I already wanted to understand when I didn't have a mobile phone, laptop and computer until one day  had the first Samsung computer of the windows XP operating system it was actually my.</p>
+<p>In my childhood I already wanted to understand when I didn't have a mobile phone, laptop and computer until one day  had the first Samsung computer of the windows XP operating system.</p>

 <p>I remember when I studied through the workbook and analyzed each sequence of how to turn on a computer and access the browser of older versions of windows.</p>